SuperCoolPencil/NeuroLander/README.md

 # NeuroLander 🚀

 A neural network trained from scratch to master OpenAI Gym’s Lunar Lander environment.
-No prebuilt reinforcement learning libraries—just raw neural networks, some physics, and a whole lot of crashes before landing like a pro.
+No prebuilt reinforcement learning libraries—just raw neural networks, some physics, and a whole lot of crashes.

 ## 🚀 About the Project

 NeuroLander is an attempt to train a neural network to land a spacecraft safely using only raw observations and control outputs.
-Instead of relying on traditional reinforcement learning libraries like Stable-Baselines3, this project builds everything from the ground up, from policy updates to reward shaping.
+Instead of relying on traditional reinforcement learning libraries like Stable-Baselines3, this project builds everything from the ground up.

 ## 🧠 How It Works